Yuri-Rassokhin/flex-cartesian/README.md

 # CONDITIONS ON CARTESIAN SPACE

 # 8. A condition is a logical restriction of allowed combitnations for Cartesian space.
 # 9. Using conditions, you can take a slice of Cartesian space.
-In particular, you can reflect semantical dependency of dimensional values.
+#    In particular, you can reflect semantical dependency of dimensional values.

-puts "add condition on Cartesian space that leaves only combinations with ood value of the 'dim1' dimension" s.cond(:set) { |v| v.dim1.odd? }
+puts "Build Cartesian space that includes only odd values of 'dim1' dimension" s.cond(:set) { |v| v.dim1.odd? }
 puts "print all the conditions in format 'index | condition '" s.cond